List of Sailor Moon characters: Princess Kakyuu

-Princess Kakyuu (火球, Kakyū Purinsesu) is the Princess of the Tankei Kingdom of Kinmoku.
+Princess Kakyuu (火球皇女, Kakyū Kōjo) (Note: Also simply referred to as (プリンセス火球, Purinsesu Kakyū)) is the Princess of the Tankei Kingdom of Kinmoku.
 After Galaxia attacks and destroys Kinmoku, Kakyuu is injured and the Starlights lose contact with her.
-She travels to Earth after sensing the birth of the Silver Crystal and hides in a censer guarded by Chibi-Chibi.
+She travels to Earth after sensing the power of the Silver and Golden Crystal and hides in a censer guarded by Chibi-Chibi.
 She has her own Guardian form, Sailor Kakyuu, and later reveals to Sailor Moon that her lover died in the war against Galaxia.
 She eventually reunites with the Starlights and accompanies Sailor Moon to Zero Star Sagittarius to confront Galaxia, but Sailor Chi mortally wounds her and she dies in Sailor Moon's arms.
 As she is dying, she expresses her wish to be reborn in a world without war and to be with everyone again.

 In the anime, Kakyuu goes to Earth to locate the "Light of Hope" and hide from Galaxia.
 While under Chibi-Chibi's care, she is aware of the Starlights searching for her, but cannot reveal herself too soon.
 She eventually saves Sailor Moon and the others from a black hole and resumes leadership of the Starlights.
 However, after Kakyuu is found, Galaxia steals her Star Seed, killing her.
 After Sailor Moon defeats Chaos, she is revived and, along with the Starlights, returns to Kinmoku to rebuild.
 Her Sailor Guardian form is never shown in this adaptation.

 In Japanese, she is voiced by Sakiko Tamagawa in the original series and by Nana Mizuki in Cosmos.
 In English, she is voiced by Allegra Clark.
 In the musical version, she is portrayed by Sakoto Yoshioka, Ai Toyama and Asami Okamura.